hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Construct full Hamiltonian after HF
 **Prompt:**
-You will be instructed to construct the entire Hamiltonian after the Hartree-Fock approximation {symbol}.
+You will be instructed to construct the entire Hamiltonian after the Hartree-Fock approximation {HF_symbol}.
-You should first recall the Kinetic Hamiltonian {symbol}, which is {def}.
+You should first recall the Kinetic Hamiltonian {kinetic_symbol} is {expression_kinetic}.
+You should then recall the interacting Hamiltonian {int_symbol} is {expression_int}.
-You should then combine {symbol} with the interacting Hamiltonian {symbol} after the Hartree-Fock approximation, which is the entire Hamiltonian {symbol} after Hartree-Fock.
+You should then combine {kinetic_symbol} with the interacting Hamiltonian {int_symbol} after the Hartree-Fock approximation, which is the entire Hamiltonian {Ham_symbol} after Hartree-Fock.
-Return the expression for {symbol}.
+Return the expression for {Ham_symbol}.

 Use the following conventions for the symbols (You should also obey the conventions in all my previous prompts if you encounter undefined symbols.
 If you find it is never defined or has conflicts in the conventions, you should stop and let me know):
 {def_var}

 # Mathematical Simplify
+## Mathematical simplify: inner product expansion
+**Prompt:**
+You will be instructed to simplify {symbol} by using $k\cdot \hat{{x}}=k_x$ and $k\cdot \hat{{y}}=k_y$ only.
+You should recall that {expression_symbol}.
+Return the simplified {symbol}.

 ## Mathematical simplify: Euler's formula
 **Prompt:**
-You will be instructed to simplify {equation}.
-You should convert the exponential to the trigonometrical functions using Euler's formula.
+You will be instructed to simplify {symbol} by converting the exponential to the trigonometrical functions using Euler's formula only.
+You should also apply basic trigonometrical function simplification afterwards if possible.
+You should recall that {expression_symbol}.
-Return the simplified {equation}.
+Return the simplified {symbol}.

 ## Mathematical simplify: prosthaphaeresis
 **Prompt:**
-You will be instructed to simplify {equation}.
+You will be instructed to simplify {symbol} by reducing trigonometrical functions using prosthaphaeresis.
-You should simplify the trigonometrical functions using prosthaphaeresis.
+You should recall that {expression_symbol}.
-Return the simplified {equation}.
+Return the simplified {symbol}.

-## Mathematical simplify: Expand using Associative property
+## Mathematical simplify: Expand the product using Associative property
 **Prompt:**
-You will be instructed to expand {equation}.
+You will be instructed to expand the product in {symbol}.
+You should recall that {expression_symbol}.
-Express the {equation} in the expanded form.
+Express {symbol} in the expanded form.

 ## Mathematical simplify: Combine using Associative property
 **Prompt:**
-You will be instructed to expand the product {equation}.
+You will be instructed to expand the product in {symbol}.
-After expansion, you can introduce a sign variable {symbol} before $\hat{x}/2$, where take values of {values} to combine the {num of terms} term in to one term.
+After expansion, you can introduce a sign variable {var}, which take values of {values} to combine the {num_of_terms} term in to one term.
+You should recall that {expressoin_symbol}.
-Express the {equation} in the expanded form.
+Express the {symbol} in the expanded form.

 ## Mathematical simplify: reduce index
 **Prompt:**
-You will be instructed to simplify the {equation}.
-You should perform constant term summation by reducing the unnecessary indices {index}.
+You will be instructed to simplify the {symbol} by performing constant term summation by reducing the unnecessary indices {index}.
+You should recall that {expressoin_symbol}.
-Return the simplified Kinetic Hamiltonian {equation}.
+Return the simplified Kinetic Hamiltonian {symbol}.